Ellipsis (computer programming): Ranges

 In Ruby the ... operator denotes a half-open range, i.e. that includes the start value but not the end value.

 In Rust the ..= operator denotes an inclusive range for cases in matches and the .. operator represents a range not including the end value.

 Perl and Ruby overload the ".." operator in scalar context as a flip-flop operator - a stateful bistable Boolean test, roughly equivalent to "true while x but not yet y", similarly to the "," operator in sed and AWK.

-GNU C compatible compilers have an extension to the C and C++ language to allow case ranges in switch statements:
+GNU C compatible compilers first provided an extension to the C and C++ language to allow case ranges in switch statements.
+This was later officially added to C in C2Y.